 A key challenge in survey design is the selection of survey respondents.
-Research has shown that who responds to the questionnaire has implications for the accuracy of the data collected, in various domains relevant to the 50x2030 surveys.
-Regarding agricultural variables, the preferred respondent is the most informed person on a given piece of land or agricultural topic, commonly the agricultural holder or co-holder, potentially while in the presence of a hired manager, or the manager of individual agricultural plots. .
-Concerning labor, the use of proxy respondents has an effect on male labor force participation (Bardasi et al., 2011), child labor measurement (Dammert and Galdo, 2013; Janzen, 2018), and labor inputs in agriculture seem to depend on whether the respondent is male or female (Palacios-Lopez et al., 2017).
+Research has shown that who responds to the questionnaire has implications for the accuracy of the data collected, in various domains relevant to the 50x2030 surveys.8 Regarding agricultural variables, such as land area and harvest, the preferred respondent is the most informed person on a given piece of land or agricultural topic, commonly the agricultural holder or coholder, potentially while in the presence of a hired manager, or the manager of individual agricultural plots.
+Concerning labor, the use of proxy respondents has been found to have an effect on male labor force participation (Bardasi et al., 2011), child labor measurement (Dammert and Galdo, 2013; Janzen, 2018), and labor inputs in agriculture seem to depend on whether the respondent is male or female (Palacios-Lopez et al., 2017).
 Similarly, for measuring asset ownership, relying on proxy respondents can lead to mismeasurement especially of female asset (physical, financial, land) ownership (Jacobs and Kes, 2015; Kilic and Moylan, 2016; Twyman et al., 2015).